arras-energy/gridlabd-old/README-MACOSX.md

       % autoreconf -isf
       % ./configure

-If you get a warning about XercesC, you will need to build and install XercesC:
+If you get a warning about Xerces-C, you will need to build and install Xerces-C:

       % (cd third_party; source install_xercesc)
       % ./configure